l-aldarondo/School_District_Analysis/README.md

 * How is the school summary affected?

-  * Something similar happens when we compare Fig 1.3 and Fig 1.4, there are no big change on the results on the school summary table.
+  * Something similar happened when we compared the data per school in Fig 1.3 and Fig 1.4, there were no big changes on the results on the school summary DataFrame.
+The overall passing score for Thomas High School only changed by 0.32%.

 ![Challenge_Per_Schools_Summary](./Images/challenge_per_school_summary.png)